-7.9 PLUMBING FAILURE/FLOODING
+7.9 Plumbing Failure/Flooding

-- Call the office and report outage - Office should notify the Head of Maintenance or the Maintenance Assistant - Maintenance should keep the Head of School or Director of Finance informed of status - If prolonged outage the EMT will meet to determine if further action is warranted
+- Call the office and report outage - Office should notify the Head of Maintenance or the Maintenance Assistant - Maintenance should keep the Head of School or Director of Finance informed of status - If prolonged outage the EMT will meet to determine if further action is warranted a large loss of life and widespread destruction.
+When watches and warnings are issued, the Emergency Management Team will closely monitor local media (radio, tv, NOAA weather radio) for official bulletins of the storm's progress and instructions from civil defense authorities.

-7.10 HURRICANE PROCEDURES
+7.10 Hurricane Procedure